-Subject IFC Standards EBRD Requirements Turkish Legislation Gaps Responsibilities for filling the gaps develop a Resettlement Action Plan. consider feasible alternative project designs and sites to avoid or minimise land acquisition or restrictions on land use, other assets and natural resources while balancing environmental, social, and financial costs and benefits, and paying particular attention to gender impacts and impacts on vulnerable persons.
-Where it cannot be avoided through design, displacement shall be minimised and appropriate measures to mitigate adverse impacts on affected persons and host communities shall be carefully planned and implemented. information, asset list and compensations.
-Livelihood impacts and losses are not addressed.
-There is no planning to improve or restore PAPs livelihoods to pre-project levels. displacement in line with IFC PS5 and EBRD PR5.
-RAP has been designed to include full compensation measures for all lands and affected assets and mitigation measures for PAPs.
+Subject IFC Standards EBRD Requirements Turkish Legislation Gaps Responsibilities for filling the gaps restrictions on land use, other assets and natural resources while balancing environmental, social, and financial costs and benefits, and paying particular attention to gender impacts and impacts on vulnerable persons.
+Where it cannot be avoided through design, displacement shall be minimised and appropriate measures to mitigate adverse impacts on affected persons and host communities shall be carefully planned and implemented. addressed.
+There is no planning to improve or restore PAPs livelihoods to pre-project levels. compensation measures for all lands and affected assets and mitigation measures for PAPs.
 Loss of Business In cases where land acquisition or restrictions on land use affect commercial structures, affected business owners will be compensated for the cost of reestablishing commercial activities elsewhere, for lost net income during the period of transition, and for the costs of the transfer and reinstallation of the plant, machinery, or other equipment.
 Compensate, in cases where land acquisition affects commercial structures, the affected business owner for: (i) the cost of reestablishing commercial activities elsewhere; (ii) lost net income during the period of transition; and (iii) the costs of the transfer and reinstallation of the plant, machinery or other equipment, as applicable.
 National legislation provided compensation only the loss of property and/or structures.
 National legislation does not have provisions for the compensation of business owners for loss of income caused by expropriation.
 Commercial buildings were not affected by the land acquisition of the Project and there is no loss of business impact.
-Compensation for Loss of Communal Assets For persons whose livelihoods are natural resource-based and where project-related restrictions on access envisaged, implementation of measures will be made to either allow continued access to affected Where land acquisition or restrictions on land use, other assets and natural resources (whether permanent or temporary) cannot be avoided, the Client will offer compensation Communal assets are compensated according to Article 30 of Expropriation Law.
-The Article 30 of Expropriation Law No. 2942 articulates that immovable, resources and easement rights Communal users of public lands such as pastures, forestry lands, treasury lands or lands under jurisdiction of other state bodies (municipalities, etc.) If there has been loss of income due to land acquisition in the use of public property, mitigation measures and supports will be provided under the RAP-LRP Fund.
-Although it is noted that PAPs carrying out
+Compensation for Loss of Communal Assets For persons whose livelihoods are natural resource-based and where project-related restrictions on access envisaged, implementation of measures will be made to either allow continued access to affected resources or provide access to alternative resources with Where land acquisition or restrictions on land use, other assets and natural resources (whether permanent or temporary) cannot be avoided, the Client will offer compensation to affected persons at full replacement cost, and other assistance as may be necessary Communal assets are compensated according to Article 30 of Expropriation Law.
+The Article 30 of Expropriation Law No. 2942 articulates that immovable, resources and easement rights owned by public legal persons and agencies may not be expropriated by another public legal person or Communal users of public lands such as pastures, forestry lands, treasury lands or lands under jurisdiction of other state bodies (municipalities, etc.) are not recognized and/or compensated.
+If there has been loss of income due to land acquisition in the use of public property, mitigation measures and supports will be provided under the RAP-LRP Fund.
+Although it is noted that PAPs carrying out pasture activities have alternative areas, compensating actions will be taken if grievances are received in